 Personal (or voluntary) tax-deductible contributions

-To be eligible to claim a tax deduction for a personal super contribution if you are under 18 at the end of the financial year in which you plan to claim the deduction, you must have earned income as an employee or as a business operator during that year.
+If you are under age 18 and would like to make a personal contribution into your super account and claim a tax deduction for it, a special rule applies.
+To be eligible to claim a tax deduction if you are under 18 at the end of the financial year in which you plan to claim the deduction, you must have earned some income as an employee or as a business operator during that particular financial year.

 Remember, once you put contributions into super, the money can only be accessed if you meet a condition of release such as permanently retiring after reaching your preservation age, reaching age 65 or becoming permanently incapacitated or terminally ill.

 Contributions made by someone other than an employer